-Gabe Ferreira is originally from Seattle, WA.
+Gabe Ferreira (BM 2017) is originally from Seattle, WA.
 Gabe has a wide range of experience performing as an orchestral musician in ensembles such as the Seattle Youth Symphony Orchestra, the New England Conservatory Symphony, Port Gardner Bay Chamber Orchestra, the Everett Symphony, and the Houston Symphony Orchestra.
 From 2010-2011 Gabe played second clarinet with the Washington-Idaho Symphony.

 Currently Robert Durie is instructor of clarinet at the Jim Henson Center for Visual & Performing Arts Academy at Northwestern High School in Hyattsville, Maryland.
 Robert has attended the National Music Festival for the 2015 & 2016 Seasons, the Miami Summer Music Festival in 2015, and in 2014 he participated in Chautauqua Institution’s Music School Festival Orchestra under the baton of Maestro Timothy Muffitt.
 Robert specializes in auxiliary clarinets such as Eb clarinet, Basset Horn, and Bass Clarinet.
 He has performed with the President's Own Band & Chamber Orchestra and as a substitute with the Chautauqua Symphony Orchestra.

-Emily Robinson studied with Paul Cigan.
+Emily Robinson (DMA 2016) studied with Paul Cigan.
 Originally from Des Moines, IA, Emily received her Bachelor of Music from DePaul University in Chicago, IL where she studied with Julie DeRoche and John Bruce Yeh.
 She began her Masters of Music at Indiana University-Bloomington, IN where she studied with Eli Eban.
 While at Indiana she was a finalist in the International Clarinet Association's Young Artist Competition and won a position with "The President's Own" United States Marine Band stationed in Washington, DC.
 After four years performing with the Marine Band across the US both as a soloist and as a member of the clarinet section, Emily continued pursuing her Masters degree at the University of Minnesota-Twin Cities, where she studied with Burt Hara.
 In 2011, Emily was awarded the UMD Wind Quintet Fellowship for 2011-2013 and began her DMA program in College Park, MD.

-Joseph Beverly recently completed his Master's degree at the University of Maryland and received his BM in Clarinet Performance from the University of Georgia.
+Joseph Beverly (MM 2016) recently completed his Master's degree at the University of Maryland and received his BM in Clarinet Performance from the University of Georgia.
 He is a current member of The Florida Orchestra and an active chamber and orchestral musician.
 Also an active teacher, Joseph currently maintains his own private studio and teaches clarinet and bass clarinet.

 He has performed with the UGA Symphony Orchestra, Opera Orchestra and Wind Ensemble, the Gwinnett Symphony Orchestra, the Toccoa Symphony Orchestra, North Georgia Symphony Orchestra, and the University of Maryland Symphony Orchestra.
 Joseph performed Warren Barker's Concertino in the United States, Switzerland, Germany, England, and Austria with the Georgia Ambassadors of Music.
 He performed Aaron Copland’s Clarinet Concerto with the University of Georgia Symphony Orchestra in February 2014.